wearvr/pico-vr-unity-sdk-instructions/docs/pico-unity-localization.md

 | 日本語 | Japanese | `SystemLanguage.Japanese` |
 | Español | Spanish | `SystemLanguage.Spanish` |

+Chinese is particularly important, as it represents a large segment of the Pico Goblin and Neo market.

+## Translation Resources

+Where possible, we have included standard Chinese text you can copy and paste into your app for displaying error messages.

+[Google Translate](https://translate.google.co.uk/) provides adequate translations for smaller bodies of text (please use "Simplified Chinese" when translating into Chinese).

+However, if you have a lot of text or would like assistance with localisation or checking copy provided by Google Translate, WEARVR can assist.
+Just get in touch on devs@wearvr.com to discuss your needs.

 ## Testing localization

 See [Changing a Pico Goblin's language setting](/docs/changing-pico-goblins-language-setting.md).